Ultimatum of July 23, 1914: Declaration of war on Serbia: July 27–28

 Vienna, July 27, 1914.
 [Signed] Berchtold."

 The text of the telegram and the dispatches sent to embassies on July 28, 1914, is as follows:

 "The Royal Government of Serbia, not having responded satisfactorily to the note that was delivered to it by the Minister of Austria-Hungary in Belgrade on July 23, 1914, the Imperial and Royal Government finds itself compelled to ensure the safeguarding of its rights and interests by its means and to resort to the force of arms for this purpose, particularly since Serbian troops have already attacked an Imperial and Royal Army detachment near Temes-Kubin.
 Austria-Hungary therefore considers itself, from this moment, to be in a state of war with Serbia.

 The Minister of Foreign Affairs of Austria-Hungary.
 [Signed] Count Berchtold."

 The purported assault at Temes-Kubin by the Serbian military, which was presented as a rationale for initiating hostilities and securing the Emperor's approval, was ultimately revealed to be a mere Austro-Hungarian operation aimed at capturing two Serbian steamboats.
 This operation resulted in no deaths or injuries.
-This event was no longer mentioned in the text published in the official gazette on July 28, 1914, at 4:25 a.m., which was subsequently picked up by press agencies.
+This event was no longer mentioned in the text published in the official gazette on July 28, 1914, at 4:25 am, which was subsequently picked up by press agencies.